lm209/CLD1610/README.md

 Go to the bios and disable secure boot under boot options.

-Download this build here: https://github.com/kzkzkzkzkzk/install-media/releases/tag/2023-09-05_81a7337
+Download this build here: https://github.com/kzkzkzkzkzk/install-media/releases/tag/2023-09-05_81a7337 not needed if you Download my Release)

-Download Etcher and make a bootable usb stick: https://etcher.balena.io/
+Download Etcher and make a bootable usb stick: https://etcher.balena.io/ (not needed if you Download my Release)

 boot it up